AidanSchmall/AidanSchmall.github.io/README.md

 <iframe src="https://www.google.com/maps/d/u/2/embed?mid=1mcHmMgVjvaj-GWnICZ4Ue0f0wLflf4th" width="640" height="480"></iframe>

 This map shows how well Carmelo Anthony has played throughout his carrer in differenct cities throughout america!
+Each point represents a team that Carmelo Anthony played for and his overall stats with those teams.
+He got from one team to the other through trades and free agency.
+This is interesting because you can see he clearly plays a lot better for certain teams.
+Specifically teams that treated him as an isolation scorer and not a role player.
+He was the "Top Gun" for the Denver Nuggets and New York Knicks, and his stats show that, for the other three teams he was just a role player...
+Sometimes not even a starter, this is not the Carmelo that we know, he needs to be played as a superstar because he is.

 ### Bar Graph!